pxanthopoulos/dag-partitioning/README.md

-# Multilevel DAG Partitioning Implementation
+# Multilevel DAG Partitioning

-This repository contains a C++ implementation of a multilevel algorithm for partitioning Directed Acyclic Graphs (DAGs) based on the research [paper](https://epubs.siam.org/doi/abs/10.1137/18M1176865) by Herrmann et al. The implementation focuses on minimizing edge cuts and balancing the loads of the partitions, while maintaining acyclic dependencies between partitions.
+A C++ implementation of a multilevel algorithm for partitioning Directed Acyclic Graphs (DAGs).
+This work is based on the paper ["Multilevel Algorithms for Acyclic Partitioning of Directed Acyclic Graphs"](https://epubs.siam.org/doi/abs/10.1137/18M1176865) by Herrmann et al.

-## Algorithm Overview
+The tool focuses on producing high-quality partitions by minimizing the edge cut and balancing partition loads, all while preserving the critical acyclic dependencies between partitions.

+## How It Works

-The algorithm implements a multilevel approach for partitioning DAGs with three main phases:
+The algorithm works in three main phases to efficiently partition large DAGs:

-1. **Coarsening/Clustering Phase**:
-    - Reduces the size of the input graph while preserving its essential structure
-    - Uses specialized coarsening heuristics to maintain acyclicity
-    - Creates a hierarchy of increasingly smaller graphs

-2. **Initial Bisectioning Phase**:
-    - Partitions the coarsest graph into 2 parts
-    - Ensures balanced partition sizes
-    - Maintains acyclic dependencies between partitions

-3. **Refinement Phase**:
-    - Projects the partition back through the hierarchy
-    - Refines the partition at each level
-    - Uses novel heuristics to improve the partition quality while preserving acyclicity

-A recursive bisectioning scheme is employed to partition the graph into the required number of parts.
+1. **Coarsening:** The original graph is progressively simplified into smaller, approximate graphs by clustering nodes, preserving the overall structure and acyclicity.
+2. **Initial Partitioning:** The smallest graph is partitioned into two parts.
+3. **Refinement:** The partition is then projected back to the original, larger graph, with refinement heuristics applied at each step to improve the partition quality.

+This process uses recursive bisection to achieve partitions into `k` parts.

 ## Features